Edwin E. Salpeter: Scientific contributions

-In 1951 Salpeter suggested that stars could burn helium-4 into carbon-12 with the Triple-alpha process not directly, but through an intermediate metastable state of beryllium-8, which helped to explain the carbon production in stars.
+Salpeter has made a wide range of important contributions to physics and astronomy.
+In 1951 Salpeter suggested that stars could burn helium-4 into carbon-12 with the triple-alpha process not directly, but through an intermediate metastable state of beryllium-8, which helped to explain the carbon production in stars.
 He later derived the initial mass function for the formation rates of stars of different mass in the Galaxy.

 Salpeter wrote with Hans Bethe two articles in 1951 which introduced the equation bearing their names, the Bethe–Salpeter equation which describes the interactions between a pair of fundamental particles under a quantum field theory.

 In 1955 he found the Salpeter function or the initial mass function (IMF).
 It shows that the number of stars in each mass range decreases rapidly with increasing mass.

 In 1964 Salpeter and independently Yakov B. Zel'dovich were the first to suggest that accretion discs around massive black holes are responsible for the huge amounts of energy radiated by quasars (which are the brightest active galactic nuclei).
 This is currently the most accepted explanation for the physical origin of active galactic nuclei and the associated extragalactic relativistic jets.

 In early 1970s, Salpeter discovered that molecular hydrogen and many other molecular species are formed in the interstellar medium not as much in the gas phase but primarily on the surfaces of dust particles.